Jersonwm/JS-Online-Text-Editor/README.md

 # JS-Online-Text-Editor | Jerson Mejía

-This is an example of an online text editor designed with HTML, CSS and Java Script technologies.
+This is an example of an online text editor designed with HTML, CSS and JavaScript technologies.

 - This text editor is similar to microsoft office word❗️